Wagyu Petite Sirloin Roast

 T-Bone Steak with Whiskey Peppercorn Butter

-T-Bone Steak with Whiskey Peppercorn Butter–July Steak of the Month It’s July in North Carolina, and chances are, it’s blisteringly hot.
+It’s summer in North Carolina, and chances are, it’s blisteringly hot.
 I don’t know about you, but for me, sometimes it’s just too hot outside for the grill.
 On really hot days, I stay inside my air-conditioned house and turn to my grill pan.
-I can…
+I can get grill marks and some intense Maillard reactions without…

 Cowboy Steak Reverse Sear